On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

 \begin{definition} Let $A, B, C\subseteq \mathfrak{M}$ (and recall from \ref{monster:notation} that $\mathfrak{M}$ is the monster model of $T^+$), we define the relation $\ind^{\otimes}$ by letting

 \end{definition}

-We recall that we always assume the monster model $\mathfrak{M}$ is sufficiently saturated and homogeneous in the language $L$ expanded by symbols $<,P$ which encode a $\mrm{HF}$-order.
-In particular, it then follows by Remark \ref{saturation_remark} that if $A\oleq B$ are small sets and $A\oleq \mathfrak{M}$, then there is an embedding $f:B\to \mathfrak{M}$ such that $f\restriction A = \mrm{id}_A$ and $f(B)\oleq \mathfrak{M}$.
-The strategy that we employ in the following arguments to characterise the relation of forking independence is exactly the same as in \cite{tent}, i.e., we use the fact that in stable theories forking independence is the only independence relation satisfying the key properties from Fact \ref{properties.of.forking} below (cf. \cite[Thm.
+We recall that we always assume that the monster model $\mathfrak{M}$ is sufficiently saturated and homogeneous in the language $L$, whence by \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) $\mathfrak{M}$ is also $(\mathcal{K}, \oleq,\kappa)$-saturated and $(\mathcal{K}, \oleq,\kappa)$-homogeneous for cardinals $\kappa$ which are large enough.
+The strategy that we employ in the following arguments is essentially the same as in \cite{tent}, although we defined the relation $\ind^{\otimes}$ differently.
+In particular, we use the fact that in stable theories forking independence is the only independence relation satisfying the key properties from Fact \ref{properties.of.forking} below (cf.~\cite[Thm.
 8.5.10]{tent_book}).